-Electrochemical Energy Systems for Electrified Aircraft Propulsion: Batteries and Fuel Cell Systems 5 May - 28 May 2021 Online
+Electrochemical Energy Systems for Electrified Aircraft Propulsion: Batteries and Fuel Cell Systems (Starts May 4, 2022) 4 May - 27 May 2022 Online

 In This Section

 - A joint AIAA / SAE course, bringing together the premier experts from both AIAA and SAE

 In this joint AIAA / SAE course, participants will learn about Electro-chemical Energy Systems (EES), with an emphasis on electrified aircraft propulsion and power applications.
 The course will present the fundamentals in chemistry, materials science, electrical, and mechanical engineering for various EESs including high voltage battery systems (Li-ion and beyond) and fuel cells (PEM, solid oxide fuel cells, and others).
 The challenges of each EES option will be examined as it applies to aircraft electrification, including:

 - Specific energy, efficiency, electrical, thermal, mechanical integration, operating conditions, and other technical considerations

 - Inherent hazards, risk severity, and available mitigation strategies

 - Ground handling, operations / maintenance, and recharging / refueling

 - Economics, life cycle considerations, infrastructure requirements, and certification challenges